marijnh/Eloquent-JavaScript/03_functions.md

 {{index recursion, "isEven (exercise)", "even number"}}

-We've seen that `%` (the remainder operator) can be used to test whether a number is even or odd by using `% 2` to see whether it's divisible by two.
+We've seen that we can use `%` (the remainder operator) to test whether a number is even or odd by using `% 2` to see whether it's divisible by two.
 Here's another way to define whether a positive whole number is even or odd:

 - Zero is even.